by-jp/www.byjp.me/content/notes/twitter/1406654034/index.md

 - imported
 - from-twitter
 ---
 I'm writing a ruby gem to extract RAR files.
 From scratch.
-Yay\!
+Yay!